Are Low-Code and No-Code Platforms Really Worth It?

 Another Fortune 500 company, Sealed Air, focuses on manufacturing packaging products to transport and deliver food and other products safely.
 Before they found Kissflow, they were using SAP and SalesForce.
 This was slow and cumbersome, and not in line with their vision of being agile and flexible to accommodate customer demands.

 But once they found Kissflow, they were able to quickly leverage a total of 89 apps for their business processes, including food care pricing approvals, master data approvals, corrective and preventive action, and country material requests.

 For Sealed Air, Kissflow’s promise wasn’t just a bag of hot air.
 The no-code platform delivered what it promised–quick development of apps, even by business users.
 It was perfectly packaged to their specific needs.

 Before you jump into a low-code and no-code platform, you’ll want to find out what your requirements are.
 Do you already have a team of developers who need a tool to speed up their development process?
 Or do you have business users that need the ability to create their own apps, without needing to know how to code?
 Once you figure that out, you can start finding a product that best suits your needs.

-KiSSFLOW is a great solution if you need to create your own apps, without coding knowledge.
+Kissflow is a great low code no code solution if you need to create your own apps, without coding knowledge.
 With a powerful set of tools to help you build workflows and business processes of your choice, it’s worth a shot if you’re in the market for a powerful and comprehensive no-code platform.